Skip to main content

 Restrict a run to specific vault objects at runtime.
 This is useful when you want a general-purpose agent to only work with specific documents for a particular task:

-prompt: 'Summarize these depositions and identify contradictions.',
+"prompt": "Summarize these depositions and identify contradictions.",

 Object scoping is applied at runtime, not at agent creation.
 This means the same agent can work with different sets of documents on each run.
 The agent’s vaultIds restriction (set at creation) is still enforced — objectIds adds a further narrowing within allowed vaults.